Enrolment

 • criteria and process for assessing and recognising a learner’s prior learning

-• criteria and process for cross-crediting courses across multiple qualifications
+• criteria and process for cross-crediting courses across multiple programmes

 • documents that a learner must submit (for example, a learner's academic transcript or record from another TEO)